Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 - Research Methods and Ethics and Human Subjects Review

 - Orientation in Hawai‘i

-- All educational excursions to locations outside of Apia, including Lotofaga village, Savaii island, American Samoa, and Fiji, including all related travel costs and meals
+- All educational excursions to locations outside of Apia, including Lotofaga village, Savaii island, and American Samoa, including all related travel costs and meals

 - Independent Study Project (including a stipend for accommodation and food)

 - Health insurance throughout the entire program period

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
 This includes during orientation, time in the program base (Apia), on all excursions, during the Independent Study Project, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly or through a stipend provided to each student or through the homestay.